FOREX-Rate bets rule currency markets as dollar shines; euro, Aussie sag

 ECB board member Isabel Schnabel also speaks at a separate event.

-In contrast, sterling was firm after the release on Tuesday of data that showed British employers hired more people in October after the government's job-protecting furlough scheme ended.
+In contrast, sterling was firm after the release on Tuesday of data showing British employers hired more people in October after the government's job-protecting furlough scheme ended.

 Traders will be parsing consumer price data later Wednesday for further support for Bank of England tightening.

-On Tuesady, RBA governor Philip Lowe again pushed back against market pricing for a rate hike next year, saying recent data and forecasts did not warrant such a move.
+On Tuesday, RBA governor Philip Lowe again pushed back against market pricing for a rate hike next year, saying recent data and forecasts did not warrant such a move.

-In cryptocurrencies, bitcoin traded just north of $60,000, after dipping below that level on Tuesday for the first time this month.
+In cryptocurrencies, bitcoin traded just south of $60,000, after dipping below that level on Tuesday for the first time this month.
 It reached a record $69,000 on Wednesday of last week.